Get-Gud-Dev/Role/server/documentation/imperitives.md

 Committing antisocial acts will fill in your loneliness but comes with side effects.

 The first is you're likely to be branded a criminal.
 The other thing that can happen is a drift into insanity or the emergence of a new imperitive: BloodLust

+Low rolls are performed against Resolve when you kill something.
+If you fail the roll, your social need will increase, killing too much when you are in dire need of socialization will leave you Desensitized.
+Frustrating situations may cause you to respond with violence in a desensitized state.